You’ve written your epic blog post, gone through the free SEO training, and are now ready to make it visually awesome too!

 Your readership goes up, your time on page goes up because everyone enjoys visually appealing content.
 Now you know the trick to making your content more attractive for FREE.

 Let me know what you think of these sources I’ve shared with you and go ahead and let me know what’s your own experience in using them.
 If you have more ideas on the best sources for free stock photos that you’ve actually used, I would love to learn more about them, so just hit me up in the comments and let’s have a chat about it!

 Once you get your funnel setup and running...
 Getting relevant, targeted traffic is the 'trick' to getting data, collecting leads and generating sales.
 The fastest way to drive traffic is to pay for the traffic...
 Facebook PPC, Instagram Shout Out's, etc. But what do you…

-As an internet marketer, keyword research is one of the most important things you can do (especially if you’re doing content marketing).
-However, recently one of the best keyword research tools around - the Google Keyword Planner - has been stripped of a LOT of it’s…
+As an internet marketer, keyword research is one of the most important things you can do, especially if you are focusing more intently on content marketing and digital marketing.
+However, one of the best keyword research tools available- the Google Keyword Planner – has recently been stripped…

 Miles is a full time internet marketer who sells information products and a niche membership program with his wife, Melanie.
 Together they have created a lifestyle business that allows them true location independence and this blog where you get to see behind the scenes and see how they have built their online business from scratch.